bhanujggandhi/ssd_lab_activity_2/README.md

 # SSD Lab Activity 2

 ### Question 1
+./q1.sh: Prints the middle line of the text file
-./q1.sh: Takes argument as a text file using command parameter
+Takes argument as a text file using command parameter

 #### Assumptions
 If number of lines are odd: (n/2)+1 th line